Oncorhynchus: Range

-Salmon and trout with native ranges in waters draining to the Pacific Ocean are members of the genus.
-Their range extends from Beringia southwards, roughly to Taiwan in the west and Mexico to the east.
-In North America, some subspecies of O. clarkii are native in the Rocky Mountains and Great Basin, while others are native to the Rio Grande and western tributaries of the Mississippi River Basin which drain to the Gulf of Mexico, rather than to the Pacific.
-Several species of Oncorhynchus have been introduced into non-native waters around the globe, establishing self-sustaining wild populations.
+Salmon and trout within Oncorhynchus are native to the tributaries of the North Pacific Ocean, with their native ranges extend from the Bering Sea coasts southwards to as far as Taiwan in the west and Mexico in the east, although most of them are distributed in high-latitude cold waters from the Russian Far East to the Pacific Northwest.
+In North America, some subspecies of cutthroat trout (O. clarkii) have become landlocked populations native to endorheic waters in the Rocky Mountains and the Great Basin, while others have crossed the Continental Divide to inhabit the Rio Grande and western tributaries of the Mississippi River, both of which drain into the Gulf of Mexico instead of the Pacific Ocean.
+Several species of Oncorhynchus, such as the rainbow trout (O. mykiss) and Chinook salmon (O. tshawytscha), have been widely introduced into non-native waters around the globe, establishing self-sustaining wild populations.

 The six Pacific salmons of Oncorhynchus are anadromous (migratory) and semelparous (die after spawning).
 Migration can be affected by parasites.
 Infected individuals can become weak and probably have shortened lifespans.
 Infection with parasites creates an effect known as culling whereby fish that are infected are less likely to complete the migration.
 Anadromous forms of Oncorhynchus mykiss known as steelhead are iteroparous.
 The coastal cutthroat trout (Oncorhynchus clarkii clarkii) is considered semi-anadromous, as it spends some time in the ocean, usually much closer to its native stream than its fully anadromous relatives.